Sunny (dog)

-According to American Kennel Club, the dogs do jobs such as guard dog, pulling sleds, and rescuing people and things from water – they are mostly family friendly.

 Breeding and original owners

-Sunny is a purebred Portuguese Water Dog, and was selected from a breeder in the Great Lakes area.
+Sunny is a purebred Portuguese Water Dog and was selected from a breeder in the Great Lakes area.

 Media response

 Although Sunny was purchased from a breeder, president of The Humane Society of the United States, Wayne Pacelle, wrote on a blog post, "As we always say in such circumstances, we hope the Obamas considered adoption or rescue as the first choice in obtaining a pet."
 He further went on to thank the Obama family for making a contribution to the Humane Society in Sunny's name, and helping reduce the suffering of dogs, although he would like the policies to finally become law.

 Incidents

 There have been minor incidents involving Sunny.
-In 2013, at a Military family arts and crafts event, Sunny knocked over a 2-year-old girl while in front of Michelle Obama.
+In 2013, at an arts and crafts event for military families, Sunny knocked over a 2-year-old girl while in front of Michelle Obama.
 However, the child was unharmed.
-Sunny was not aggressive to the child, licking her face.
+Sunny was not aggressive towards the child, licking her face.
 In January 2017, Sunny reportedly bit a White House visitor on the face, leaving a cut under the visitor's eye, which required stitches.
-The visitor, who was a teen friend of Malia, was treated by the president's physician Dr. Ronny Jackson.
+The visitor, who was a teen friend of Malia, was treated by the president's physician, Dr. Ronny Jackson.